 This is a personal illustration project I started in July of 2020, inspired by Netflix’s animated Castlevania series.
-Paying loose homage to the traditional Rider-Waite deck (first published in 1909), I am illustrating all 22 Major Arcana, influenced heavily by the classic Rider-Waite deck, each card reimagined with a particular character or element of the animated series in mind.
-This deck is stylized after the art nouveau adjacent design sensibilities for which the classic deck is famous for: flat gestures, bold line work and graphic symbolism, while also aiming to capture the spirit of anime aesthetic in a way that blends seamlessly with the flat and often symbolic design sensibilities of art nouveau.♥,
+I am illustrating all 22 Major Arcana, influenced heavily by the classic Rider-Waite deck, each card reimagined with a particular character or element of the animated series in mind.
+This deck is stylized after the art nouveau adjacent design sensibilities for which the classic deck is famous for: flat gestures, bold line work and graphic symbolism, while also aiming to capture the flavor of contemporary anime.♥,

 This project is neither endorsed by Konami nor Netflix in any way–I’m just having fun and challenging myself.

 Want to collect the set?
 Limited-print stickers (actual tarot card size) are available here (more coming soon!), with 25% of revenue going to charity. 🖤